actolonen/Analysis_Lab/Enzyme_Kinetics/README.md

 2. The rate of product formation is constant (the product has no effect on the catalyzed reaction rate).
 3. The reaction only goes forward (substrate concentration drops as it is converted into a product by the direct unidirectional reaction catalyzed by our enzyme).

-To apply the michaelis-menton equation, we need to calculate the Km and the Vmax for an enzyme. [renz](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-022-04729-4) is an R package available from the CRAN repository for analysis of Michaelis-Menton enzyme kinetics data.
+To apply the michaelis-menton equation, we need to calculate the Km and the Vmax for an enzyme.
+The R package [renz](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-022-04729-4) is available from the CRAN repository for analysis of Michaelis-Menton enzyme kinetics data.
 It can be installed in R Studio usiong *install.packages("renz")*.

-To use the Michaelis-Menton equation, we need to calculate two enzyme kinetic parameters: Km and Vmax.
-Below, we discuss three methods to calculate them.
+Below, we discuss three methods to calculate Km and Vmax.

 ## Method 1: calculate Km, Vmax directly from substrate versus time curves using fE.progress() in the renz package